 London Bagels Video

 Have we whetted your appetite?
-If so, watch us eat London bagels at Beigel Bake.
+If so, watch our YouTube video to see what it’s like to eat London bagels at Beigel Bake.